 I helped him by offering my support but in the end he made all the decisions.
 He knew what he wanted to do he just needed the help getting there.
 He needed someone available and who understood what he was experiencing so that he could find the strength in himself to start moving forward.

 I learned so much working with this client.
-I always find that my clients often help me just as much as they think I am helping them.
+I always find that my clients often help me just as much as I help them.
 I also realized that its so lovely to watch transformation happen and to be there, available to someone while they are going through it because it transforms me too.
 I get so much out of this and I wanted to share what I’ve learned over the years about moving through trauma by creating Sacred Space.

 Trauma comes in many different forms and its more based on feeling than it is circumstance.
 Many people can move through really hard and tough situations without suffering from trauma while others can’t.
 So no matter what you’ve been through if you find yourself feeling sad, lonely, unhappy, or even angry chances are you are moving through something tough and you need to give yourself time and space to get through it.